 I have my volunteering mojo back!

 The minimum time commitment had been 3 months but I was so happy there that I stayed for a year, and it was a difficult decision to leave.
-I have moved on to coordinate an entirely volunteer-led Project that provides me with an amazing opportunity to use everything I have learned.
+I moved on to coordinate an entirely volunteer-led Project that provides me with an amazing opportunity to use everything I have learned.
 I hardly recognise myself as the person who almost gave up on voluntary work and I’m extremely happy now that I didn’t.
 I have my volunteering mojo back!

 There is such a wide variety of volunteer roles out there just waiting to be filled and I honestly believe that it’s as easy to give our time freely as it is to donate clothes to a charity shop.
 I’m so glad I persevered: it seems I just needed to try out a few different organisations to find the right fit.